dmgolembiowski/dna/README.md

 Every so often, there's a blank slot. `dna` doesn't care, though.
 Just records what they saw.<br>
 Sometimes, there's a random younger resident near the front, but for the most part `dna` only ever sees the most senior attendees at the start.<br>

 Near the end, however, `dna` gets annoyed.
-The answers start becoming obnoxiously repetitive.
+The answers start becoming obnoxiously repetitive.<br>
 "`0x00`", "`0x00`", "`0x00`", "`0x00`",<br>
 "`0xFF`", "`0xFF`", "`0xFF`", "`0xFF`",<br>
 "`0x00`", "`0x00`", "`0x00`", "`0x00`",<br>